-The most eco-friendly among us can succumb to the temptation to spoil our pets.
-But making sustainable purchasing decisions for your animal companion is integral to minimizing your carbon footprint, so we pulled together some hot tips on easy eco-friendly choices to make around pet ownership.
+Even the most eco-friendly among us can succumb to the temptation to spoil our pets.
+But making sustainable purchases for your furry companions is integral to minimizing your carbon footprint, so we pulled together some earth-conscious tips around pet ownership.

-Plastic pet toys only contribute to your larger plastic footprint, and are likely to end up in a landfill.
+Plastic pet toys will create more waste and they usually end up in landfills.
 Instead, buy toys made of natural fibers and textiles.
-Your most sustainable source for animal toys is your own closet, where you can find old t shirts you might want to weave together into homemade chew toys.
-Otherwise, you can buy used toys in the children’s section of most Goodwills.
-If you want to purchase new toys for your pet, Harry Barker is a great source for toys made out of hemp and recycled fabrics.
+Your most sustainable source for animal toys is your own closet — you can use old t-shirts and turn them into homemade chew toys.
+Otherwise, you can buy used toys in the children’s section of most thrift stores.
+If you want to purchase new toys for your pet, Harry Barker is a great source for toys — their products are made out of hemp and recycled fabrics.

-Buy natural, sulfate and paraben free shampoo for washing your pet’s hair.
-Also, make sure no bathing products you buy have plastic microbeads in them, which end up choking wildlife in the ocean.
-If you can, refrain from buying chemical-filled pest repellents.
-The National Resource Defense Coalition says that soap and water can work just as well as synthetic flea and tick products at keeping pests away, as long as you wash your pet often.
+Additionally, try to refrain from buying chemical-filled pest repellents.
+The National Resource Defense Coalition says that soap and water can work just as well as synthetic flea and tick products, as long as you give your pets regular baths.

 4. Be Conscious About Waste Disposal

 If you're a dog owner, try purchasing biodegradable waste bags.
 BioBag makes compostable bags that won’t stay in a landfill forever.
 If you're a cat owner, choose your litter wisely!
 Watch out for the very environmentally-detrimental strip-mined chemical sodium bentonite, and look for litter made of natural, non-mined materials like corn, wheat, and old newspapers.
 Cedarific makes litter from wood, and Purina sells a litter made from recycled newspapers.